 Kerry Maybank shares, “I mostly do my own marketing, but I have team members that are great at marketing and create more of the significant pitch documents for us.
-I’ve received free advertising by doing interviews with the media.
+I also have gotten free advertising by doing interviews with the media.

 My company does not have employees.
 We have team members.
 People come onboard with exceptional talents in particular areas of the business that significant interest at the time.
 Sometimes we provide equity if the need is that great or we barter and provide their companies something in return based on our expertise.
 It keeps costs down, and creates mutually beneficial relationships, while increasing the exposure of our firm.”

-David Murumbi shares, “We keep our marketing in-house because it allows us to harness our own data and learn to understand how our customers interact with our business.
-Combining marketing customer data, building segments, and then activating those segments in your communication is something that really draws growth.
+David Shares, “We keep our marketing in-house because it allows us to harness our own data and learn to understand how our customers interact with our business.
+Combining marketing customer data, building segments, and then activating those segments in your communication is something that really draws growth.”

 Mark Walerysiak Jr. shares, “I’m early stage, and do all the marketing myself (at the moment).
 I could see the benefit of outsourcing particular tasks related to content / SEO.
 The more weedy stuff.
 But when it comes to telling compelling on-brand stories I would prefer to have someone inside the team and as close to the product as I am.
 When you eat, sleep, and breathe a product (and not worrying about other clients), you can communicate much more passionately about it in just about any form, and I think the audience can pick up on that.
 So the preference would be in-house if it’s doable.”

-Gary J. Nix shares, “I’ve always done my marketing in-house.
-I’ve only worked in or ran marketing companies, so outsourcing my marketing would be really weird.
+Gary Shares, “I’ve always done my marketing in-house.
+I’ve only worked in or ran marketing companies, so outsourcing my marketing would be really weird, lol.

 Honestly, while that requires more time and effort from me, I think it actually helps build trust and is part of my business values.
 With me, it’s personal, and my clients know that they can trust Blue Moss for personal dedication and utmost quality.”

-Keith Kirkpatrick, Principal & Founder of 4K Research & Consulting, LLC
+Keith Kirkpatrick Principal & Founder of 4K Research & Consulting

 My realtor friend was so confused! ….
 Here she thought she was signing up to let this marketing company do her social media posts and email marketing for her.
 Instead of getting info about the done for you marketing services she was expecting, an email template and an email from a weight loss company came instead.
 Certainly people do make mistakes.
 But, when you outsource to the cheapest provider, sloppy mistakes just seem to occur in high frequency.